-In 2021, we established an Employee Resource Group ("ERG") to help promote a culture of diversity, equity, inclusion and belonging (DEI&B) through education and engagement.
+Our Employee Resource Group ("ERG") promotes a culture of diversity, equity, inclusion and belonging ("DEI&B") through education and engagement.
 The focus of the ERG has been on (1) providing education and resources to support employee learning about DEI&B, (2) engaging in local community outreach to support DEI&B activities, (3) fostering a diverse and inclusive environment at Celldex, and (4) working toward a diverse talent pipeline for the biotechnology industry by engaging in local communities to provide exposure to biotechnology to students.

-We are committed to greater data transparency, and that's why we are sharing our 2022 Federal Employer Information Report, known as EEO-1, as follows.
+We are committed to greater data transparency, and that's why we are sharing our 2023 Federal Employer Information Report, known as EEO-1, as follows.
 These data are based on U.S. federal government requirements that categorizes roles into 10 job categories, each with seven race/ethnicity categories and two gender categories.
 While this is important data to collect and share, it does not fully reflect all of Celldex's job levels and titles and is not inclusive of all races, ethnicities and genders.

-- The percentage of our full-time workforce who are women is 58% - The percentage of our senior leadership (SVP or above) who are women is 40% - The percentage of our full-time workforce who are racial and ethnic minorities is 17% - The percentage of our senior leadership (SVP or above) who are racial and ethnic minorities is 10%
+• The percentage of our full-time workforce who are women is 59%

+- The percentage of our senior leadership (SVP or above) who are women is 40% - The percentage of our full-time workforce who are racial and ethnic minorities is 17% - The percentage of our senior leadership (SVP or above) who are racial and ethnic minorities is 10%